MahenParameshwar/FRONTEND_TASK/README.md

 ### The Task
 Users should be able to:
-- Build The UI as given in the screeshots blow
+- Build The UI as given in the screeshots below
 - Search for GitHub users by their username
 - See relevant user information based on their search
 - Switch between light and dark themes